John Nogowski

-John Francis Nogowski (born January 5, 1993) is an American professional baseball first baseman who is a free agent.
+John Francis Nogowski (born January 5, 1993) is an American professional baseball first baseman for the Kansas City Monarchs of the American Association of Professional Baseball.
 He was drafted by the Oakland Athletics in the 34th round of the 2014 MLB draft.
-He made his Major League Baseball (MLB) debut for the St. Louis Cardinals in 2020, and has also played for the Pittsburgh Pirates.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Pittsburgh Pirates.

 Career

 Oakland Athletics

 Nogowski attended North Florida Christian School and played college baseball at Florida State University, batting .307/.431/.443 in 2014.

-He was drafted by the Oakland Athletics in the 34th round of the 2014 MLB draft.
-He spent the 2014 season with the AZL Athletics and the Vermont Lake Monsters, batting a combined .264/.351/.347.
-In 2015, he was assigned to the Stockton Ports, and batted .274/.352/.364.
-He would spend the entire 2015 season with Stockton.
-He played in Stockton and for the Midland RockHounds in 2016.
-Nogowski was released before the season started on March 27, 2017.
+Nogowski was drafted by the Oakland Athletics in the 34th round, with the 1,032nd overall selection, of the 2014 Major League Baseball draft.
+He split his first professional season between the rookie-level Arizona League Athletics and Low-A Vermont Lake Monsters, batting a combined .264/.351/.347 with one home run and 32 RBI.
+In 2015, he made 96 appearances for the High-A Stockton Ports, and batted .274/.352/.364 with four home runs and 45 RBI.
+Nogowski split the 2016 campaign between Stockton and the Double-A Midland RockHounds, slashing an aggregate .273/.345/.402 with eight home runs and 38 RBI across 91 total games.

+On March 27, 2017, Nogowski was released by the Athletics organization, prior to the start of the season.

 Sioux City Explorers

 On May 18, 2017, Nogowski signed with the Sioux City Explorers of the American Association of Independent Professional Baseball.
-Nogowski played in 32 games for Sioux City, slashing .402/.482/.607.
+Nogowski played in 32 games for Sioux City, slashing .402/.482/.607 with four home runs, 28 RBI, and three stolen bases.